 Users that choose to explore begin by completing a short questionnaire that will present results based on their needs and tastes

-The hotel details pages are designed to be both visually striking and purposeful, providing valuable information and features to assist users in the decision-making process.
+Hotel details pages are designed to be both visually striking and purposeful, providing valuable information and features to assist users in the decision-making process.

 A full width, visually arresting photo of the property exterior (or interior) grabs the user's attention and invites them in to read the content below